 Corfu City

-It is the island’s capital and is also famous for its old buildings dating back to the Venetian era.
-It has a vast city square adorned with horse statues dating back to the 16th century and lined with churches such as the red-domed Church of Saint Spyridon.
+It is the island’s capital and is famous for its old buildings dating back to the Venetian era.
+Its vast city square, adorned with horse statues dating back to the 16th century, is lined with churches, such as the red-domed Church of Saint Spyridon.

 The city includes a port on its waterfront, ferries regularly go from Corfu to Igoumenitsa, and boats take daily organized trips to Albania.